 d.
 The evaluation plan will allow management to monitor whether the methods are effective.

 e.
 The budget request is clearly explained, adequately justified, reasonable and consistent with the intended use of grant funds.

 Technical Reporting Requirements

-2. A financial status report, no more than 90 days after the end of the budget period.
+2. Financial status report, no more than 90 days after the end of the budget period, and

 3. Final financial report and performance report, no more than 90 days after the end of the project period.

-4. At the completion of the project, the grant recipient will submit a brief (2,500 to 4,000 words written in nonscientific [laymen's] terms) summary highlighting the findings and their implications for injury prevention programs, policies, environmental changes, etc. The grant recipient will also include a description of the dissemination plan for research findings.
-This plan will include publications in peer-reviewed journals and ways in which research findings will be made available to stakeholders Start Printed Page 6483outside of academia, (e.g., state injury prevention program staff, community groups, public health injury prevention practitioners, and others).
+4. At the completion of the project, the grant recipient will submit a brief (2,500 to 4,000 words) summary highlighting the findings and their implications for research and policy.
 CDC will place the summary report and each grant recipient's final report with the National Technical Information Service (NTIS) to further the agency's efforts to make the information more available and accessible to the public.

 Send all reports to the Grants Management Specialist identified in the “Where to Obtain Additional Information” section of this announcement.

 The following additional requirements are applicable to this program.
-For a complete description of each see Attachment 1 of this announcement as it appears on the CDC Web site.
+For a complete description of each see Addendum 1 in the application package.

 AR-1 Human Subjects Certification